detarkende/stremio-ncore-addon/README.md

 View answer
 </summary>

-Most importantly, you need a working (not banned) nCore account that can download torrents.

-You will need a computer/server to host this addon.
-The addon will run on your computer and search nCore for you.
-Once you start playing something, the addon will download the torrent to the computer and start seeding it.

-You will need Node.js and NPM (Node Package Manager) installed on your machine.

-Make sure that the computer you are using has enough free space to accommodate your downloads.

-Since nCore requires you to seed content, the computer should ideally be turned on for as long as possible.

-For watching the content, you will need a smart TV, Android TV box, Chromecast, or something similar.
-Using a PC or Mac will also work great.
-Stremio can work well on mobile devices, but for iOS, it might require some extra setup.
-You will need to download Stremio to your device and create an account.

-When you are running the addon, you are essentially running a server on your computer.
-Your device needs to be able to access this server somehow.
-The easiest solution is to have the server and the client (the smart TV for example) on the same network (they need to be connected to the same router).
-This way, you will be able to add the addon through its local address.

-You will also need to install Node.js and some sort of manager to run it continuously (pm2 is recommended).

-If you do not own an Android TV / Chromecast / Firestick / Android phone or similar device, then you will need to set up HTTPS on the server's URL.
-This might be difficult for beginners.
-I'm working on an easier solution for this.
+- nCore account (that isn't banned)
+- A computer to host this program on
+  - Docker needs to be installed
+  - Needs enough free space where the downloaded files will fit.
+  - This computer should ideally always be on (because it needs to seed the files back to nCore)
+- A device that can run Stremio (newer LG/Samsung Smart TVs, an Android TV box, or just a laptop/PC)
+- Your own domain name with HTTPS (tutorials coming soon...)
+  - If you use Stremio on computer or an Android TV box and you don't want to share the addon with your friends and family, then this step can be optional.

 </details>

 ## Features

 - Self-hostable.
-The downloading machine can be anywhere and you can stream remotely.
+The downloading PC/server can be anywhere and you can stream remotely.
 - Seeds torrents after download.
 - Saves torrent files and downloads to disk.
 If you come back the next day, the files will already be downloaded, so you won't have to wait too long.
 - Configurable to delete torrents when you no longer have to seed them.
 (Hit'n'run checker)